Have a tech or text issue you’d like me to address? Click here to tell me about it.

 [Working] – [The usual interruptions] = [Surprisingly productive work]

-Find a way to take this step!
+Please find a way to take this step!

 Let’s learn from each other and take another step toward non-overwhelm.